 - Depending on UE capability, 1 E-UTRA TDD inter-RAT carrier for RSTD measurements configured via LPP [22].

 In addition to the requirements defined above, the UE shall be capable of monitoring a total of at least [13] effective carrier frequency layers comprising of any above defined combination of NR, E-UTRA FDD, E-UTRA TDD and UTRA FDD layers.

+The number of SSB frequency layers equals to the total number of MOs with

+- ssb-ConfigMobility configured, or

+- ssb-ConfigMobility not configured but csi-rs-ResourceConfigMobility configured with associatedSSB.

+If ssbfrequency, smtc1, smtc2 and ssbSubcarrierSpacing are same in multiple MOs, the multiple MOs are counted as one SSB frequency layer.

+The number of CSI-RS frequency layers equals to the number of MOs with csi-rs-ResourceConfigMobility configured.

+If both ssb-ConfigMobility and csi-rs-ResourceConfigMobility are configured in the same MeasObjectNR, they are counted as 1 SSB layer and 1 CSI-RS layer.

 9.1.3.2b NE-DC: Maximum allowed layers for multiple monitoring